5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - Disable `BootProtect` (set it to `None`)
 - Reboot
 - Reset NVRAM
 - Boot into macOS and then update OpenCore.
-More details [**here**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6).

-**Suggestion**: Avoid Bootstrap/LauncherOption unless you really rely on it.
+Please refer to the [**OpenCore Post-Install Guide**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) for more details on the matter.
+I'd suggest to avoid Bootstrap/LauncherOption unless you really need it.
 For example, if you have Windows and macOS installed on the same disk, like Laptops often do.

 ### Updating your `config.plist`
 1. Run OCAT, check for Updates (Globe Icon)